 - Ringers may not be used that are registered in a higher grade division for that venue on the same night.

 - Ringers should not be of too high a standard for the particular division despite not being registered for a team on that night.
-Ringers are allowed at the discretion of the league organiser (or assistant league organiser) and match referee.
-Please check with the league organiser before your match kicks off!
+Ringers are allowed at the discretion of the League Organiser/League Administrator (or venue supervisor) and match referee.
+Please check with the League Organiser/League Administrator before your match kicks off!

 - Ringer – Someone not officially registered as a full-time paying member of a team.